craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Source: Frin Copperhammer (TL-W contained, confirmed desceased) Last Known Keeper: None, see Entry Description.

-	Entry Description: GME-006 is a naturally occuring metallic material discovered first by a group of miners in Mountain Hall's 3rd Mining Colony, but Frin Copperhammer is recognized for the popularization of its military applications.
+	Entry Description: GME-006 is a naturally occuring metallic material discovered first by a group of miners in Mountain Hall's 3rd Mining Colony, but Frin Copperhammer is individually recognized for the popularization of its military applications.

-		GME-006 exhibits a number of qualities, but in particular, its ability to retain or gain sharpness as a blade and its hardness decreasing the chance for armor to be penetrated are the two most attractive qualities GME-006 presents in a military context.
+		GME-006 is a 'baby blue' colored metallic material that exhibits atypical structual solidarity and hardness.
+While this presents theoretical manufacturing issues, the products formed of or with this material benefit from this property.
+GME-006 has no known 'melting point', information gathered from reliable sources and internal testing has led to the belief that GME-006 in fact has no 'melting point' and is a wholly solid material.
 ```

 ###### Darksteel